 An Intriguing Advertising Opportunity

-So the deal was on the table: The school would get support from AcenTek for its synchronized time system, and AcenTek would get its logo smack-dab in the center of the school's clocks, which would be seen thousands of times a day.
+So the deal was on the table: The school would get support from AcenTek for its synchronized time system, and AcenTek would get its logo placed in the center of the school's clocks, which would be seen thousands of times a day.

 But the ISP had to know more about the technology it would be associated with.
 So, the district met with AcenTek's executive board to demonstrate the capabilities of EverAlert.